-The inspection was carried out by one inspector and an expert by experience.
-An expert by experience is a person who has personal experience of using or caring for someone who uses this type of care service.
-Their experience was as a person using domiciliary care as a young person.
+This was an announced comprehensive inspection completed by one inspector and two experts by experience.
+An expert-by-experience is a person who had personal experience of using or caring for someone who uses this type of care service.

-Before the inspection, the provider completed a Provider Information Return (PIR).
-This is a form the provider completes to give some key information about the service, what the service does well and the improvements they plan to make.
+Before our inspection visit, the provider completed a Provider Information Return (PIR).
+This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

 To view the latest inspection report compiled by the CQC please click here »